 Her legacy…Her legacy lives on.
 And today, when gifts aren't growing as quickly as the number of workers God is calling to the field, her call for sacrificial giving rings with more urgency than ever.
 The great part about The Lottie Moon Christmas Offering is that we get to partner with other Southern Baptist around the world in carrying out the Great Commission.
 The Lottie Moon Christmas offering accounts for 50% of the IMB's budget.
 This fact alone should cause us to appreciate the importance of this offering.

-  Operation Christmas Child is a mission work sponsored each year by our very own Senior Adult Ministries here at Second Baptist.
+Operation Christmas Child is a mission work sponsored each year by Second Baptist.

 For more information on Samaritan's Purse and Operation Christmas Child, click here

 Shoe box collections will take place in November.